 2. The staff member receiving the initial complaint over the telephone will attempt to resolve the issue in the first instance.
-If this does not resolve the issue for the customer, the customer will be asked to put in writing and escalated to Ann Holland, Support Liaison Officer.
+If this does not resolve the issue for the customer, the customer will be asked to put the complaint in writing and escalate to Ann Holland, Support Liaison Officer.

-4. Initial investigation completed, response and decision determined by Manager.
+4. Initial investigation completed, response and decision determined by the relevant department.

-5. Written response with outcome and resolution of complaint sent to a customer by post or e-mail.
+5. Written response with outcome and resolution of complaint sent to the customer by post or email.

-6. If the issue is still not resolved to the customer’s satisfaction, the customer can raise the issue with Vicky Beercock (Head of Marketing and Communications).
+6. If the issue is still not resolved to the customer’s satisfaction, the customer can raise the issue with the relevant department manager.